 We never put profit before the wellbeing and safety of our employees and expect the same legal standards are met by our suppliers.
-If you suspect such wrongdoing you must speak up to your manager, a member of Human Capital, a member of the Legal Department, a Compliance Officer or through Safecall.
+If you suspect such wrongdoing you must speak up to your manager, the Group Head of Security, your local People Function or Legal Function, a Compliance Officer or through Safecall.